NCHRP 17-71 [Final]

 ||Erin M. Ferguson|

 The contract has been terminated by mutual agreement.
-Work products are being reviewed and development of the second edition of the HSM is tentatively expected to be completed in NCHRP Project 17-71A.
+Development of the second edition of the HSM will be completed in NCHRP Project 17-71A

 The research was divided into four primary phases with two planned face-to-face interim meetings with the panel and research team.
 Each primary phase was contingent upon NCHRP approval of the previous phase results.